DuRapau/Security-audit/README.md

 ### Tools Used

-- Botium Toys scope,goals, and risk assessment report
+- Botium Toys scope, goals, and risk assessment report
 - List of control categories
 - Controls and compliance checklist